gonzaalvarez70/kenility-challenge/README.md

 ```

 ## Pre-requisites
-You should run the DB locally first by running
+You should start the DB and MinIO (Local S3) first
 ```
 cd docker
 docker-compose up -d